google/WebFundamentals/src/content/en/shows/designer-vs-developer/podcast/DVDS2E01-becoming-a-creative-coder.md

 the two, providing take aways, solutions to workflows, tools & discussions on everyday struggles.

-This week Mustafa speaks to Mariko Kosaka, a Developer Advocate on the Google Developer Relations Team, about the art she creates with code and how developers can embrace the notion of making something that isn’t necessarily useful but allows still has value.
+This week Mustafa speaks to Mariko Kosaka, a Developer Advocate on the Google Developers Relations Team, about the art she creates with code and how developers can embrace the notion of making something that isn’t necessarily useful but allows still has value.